-By this time the Boeing 737 had become such a popular sim for people to build because of the availability of parts and small size, but it’s also an extremely versatile aircraft that can get in and out of small and large fields alike.
-There’s still an old-school overhead but it has modern avionics.
+During this time the Boeing 737 became such a popular sim for people to build because of the availability of parts and smaller size, but also the aircraft’s versatility getting in and out of small and large fields alike.
+There’s still some old-school components but it has modern avionics.
 It’s still being produced in large numbers today, and continuously being updated.
 And it’s arguably the most popular jet of all time.
 Certainly one that is, and will continue to be, a workhorse of the industry.
-So naturally I gravitated toward that air-frame and it became my favorite aircraft.
+So naturally I gravitated toward that air-frame and it quickly became my favorite aircraft.

-It has been and will continue to be a long road.
-Which is why I decided to call this site the My Never Ending Sim project.
-Because at times that’s exactly what it feels like.
+It has been and will continue to be a long, slow road.
 There’s ALWAYS something more to do, to try, to redo when something better comes out, to remake into something better, and so on.
 This is definitely one of those “the journey is more important than the destination” things and that’s ok.
 It’ll be done when it’s done.
 In the meantime it’s a serious labor of love.

 If you’re looking for advice, I’ll try to impart what I have learned during my process throughout this site.
 Other builders are far more advanced than I. I’m not an expert at wiring, nor wood building, nor aircraft systems, etc. But I do have some engineering skill and the ability to think through designs.
 That doesn’t mean I don’t make mistakes (I make plenty) and wish I had done things differently in hindsight.
 That comes with the territory.
 There is always a better, more efficient way to do things.
 Sometimes you just have to do it once to learn what you didn’t know so you can do it better next time.